goehringlab/par-segmentation/README.md

     <img src="https://raw.githubusercontent.com/goehringlab/par-segmentation/master/scripts/Figs/spline.png" width="80%" height="80%"/>
 </p>

-Cross-cortex intensity profiles at each position around the cortex are modelled as the sum of distinct cytoplasmic and membrane signal components: an error function and Gaussian function respectively, representing the expected shape of a step and a point convolved by a Gaussian point spread function (PSF) in one dimension:
+In the default model, cross-cortex intensity profiles at each position around the cortex are modelled as the sum of distinct cytoplasmic and membrane signal components: an error function and Gaussian function respectively, representing the expected shape of a step and a point convolved by a Gaussian point spread function (PSF) in one dimension:

 <p align="center">